OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 > [!IMPORTANT]
 > If the manifest contains an error or the path to the manifest is invalid, you'll receive an error message.

-3. If you manifest contains no errors and the path is valid, your add-in will now be sideloaded and available on both your desktop and in Outlook on the web.
+3. If your manifest contains no errors and the path is valid, your add-in will now be sideloaded and available on both your desktop and in Outlook on the web.
 It will also be installed across all your supported devices.

 ## Sideload manually

-Though we strongly recommend sideloading automatically through the command line as covered in the previous section, you can also manually sideload an Outlook add-in in a number of ways.
+Though we strongly recommend sideloading automatically through the command line as covered in the previous section, you can also manually sideload an Outlook add-in based on the Outlook client.

 ### Outlook on the web